oleg-tol/Rheotaxis_ciona_larvae/Brain_imaging/README.md

   Functions for custom analyses including phase splitting, cell grouping, and summary score computation.

 - **main.py:**
-  The main script that orchestrates the entire analysis pipeline.
+  The main script that start the analysis pipeline.

 ## Requirements